 There are two main components to a retaliation claim.
 First, the employee must have been engaging in protected activity, such as complaining about perceived safety violations.
 Then, he or she must have suffered some sort of adverse employment action because of it, such as termination, demotion or transfer to a less desirable job.

 Example: An employee working at a pharmaceutical company notices the company is concealing harmful test results concerning an experimental new drug.
 The employee reports the company’s conduct to the Food and Drug Administration and then gets fired when the company finds out.
 The employee has a claim for unlawful retaliation.

 Free Consultation With a Bay Area Employer Retaliation Lawyer

 If you think you are a victim of wrongful termination or retaliatory firing, I offer a free case evaluation by telephone.
-Call 415-689-6590 (866-290-0424 toll free) or contact me, a San Francisco employer retaliation attorney, online to talk to me about your case.
+Call 415-689-6590 (866-290-0424 toll free) or contact me online to talk to me about your case.